hg-pyun/axios-logger/README.md

 ## How to use

-You can use logger asj `axios` interceptor.
+You can use various loggers through the `axios`'s interceptor API.

 ### Logging Request